eastmaels/steemblog.github.io/_posts/account/deanliu/2016-09-22_what-happened-after-you-reblog-resteem-a-comment-probably-not-a-bug.md

 - - -

-This page is synchronized from the post: [What will happen after you Reblog/Resteem a Comment ?
-Probably not a bug...](https://steemit.com/@deanliu/what-happened-after-you-reblog-resteem-a-comment-probably-not-a-bug)
+This page is synchronized from the post: ['What will happen after you Reblog/Resteem a Comment ?
+Probably not a bug...'](https://steemit.com/@deanliu/what-happened-after-you-reblog-resteem-a-comment-probably-not-a-bug)